 The Stanford Graduate School of Business has consistently placed in the top ten, if not the top spot, of most popular business school rankings for many years.
 It is arguably one of the most selective business schools in the world and, quite subjectively, the school rivals HBS in terms of prestige and competitiveness.

-Bloomberg Businessweek ranked the GSB first in their 2022–2023 U.S.-based ranking.
-Stanford GSB stood in sixth spot in the U.S. News & World Report rankings, sharing the position with Dartmouth Tuck.
-In the Financial Times 2023 ranking, the GSB was fourth internationally and second domestically, in a tie with Harvard Business School.
-Finally, Poets&Quants ranked the GSB third within the country in 2022.
+Bloomberg Businessweek ranked the GSB first in their 2024 U.S.-based ranking.
+Stanford GSB was also in first place the U.S. News & World Report rankings, sharing the position with UPenn Wharton.
+In the Financial Times 2024 ranking, the GSB was 23rd internationally and 15th domestically, in a drastic drop to previous years (due to declines in the metrics that the Financial Times uses in the rankings methodology).
+Finally, Poets&Quants ranked the GSB first within the country in 2023.

 Round 1